 Preparing to Leave

-The moment of leaving an abusive relationship can happen quickly, but the process of leaving takes an immense amount of courage, planning, and precaution against the risk of violence.
-Here are several measures you can take to prepare before you actually leave.
+The moment of leaving an abusive relationship can happen quickly.
+But preparing to leave takes an immense amount of courage, planning, and precaution against the risk of violence.

-• Plan with your children and identify a safe place where they can go during moments of crisis, like a room with a lock or a friend’s house.
+- Plan with your children and identify a safe place where they can go during moments of crisis, like a room with a lock or a friend’s house.
 Reassure them that their job is to stay safe, not to protect you.

-• When preparing to go to a shelter, if you can, call ahead to see what the shelter’s policies are.
-They can give you information on how they can help, and how to secure a space when it’s time to leave.
+- When preparing to go to a shelter, if you can, call ahead to see what the shelter’s policies are.
+They can give you information on how they can help and how to secure a space when it’s time to leave.
 Our advocates can also provide you with local resources.

-• If relevant and feasible, pursue job skills or educational qualifications that expand your opportunities for independence.
+- If relevant and feasible, pursue job skills or educational qualifications that expand your opportunities for independence.

 Answers shouldn’t be hard to find.